-Go north to the Chapelle Notre-Dame-de-Bonsecours (400 rue St-Paul Est) where, if you are feeling energetic, you can climb the interior stairs for a wonderful view of the Vieux-Port, then go directly across the street to Auberge du Pierre-Calvet (see p58).
+Go north to the Chapelle Notre-Dame-de-Bonsecours (400 rue St-Paul Est) where, if you are feeling energetic, you can climb the interior stairs for a wonderful view of the Vieux-Port, then go directly across the street to Auberge Pierre du Calvet (see p58).
 Take a peek inside at the sumptuous period surroundings.

-End your walk by strolling through Marché Bonsecours with its designer boutiques, then continue along rue St-Paul and buy a take-out lunch at Resto Chez l'Epicier (see p63) to enjoy on Place Jacques-Cartier (see p55) while people-watching.
+through Marché Bonsecours with its designer boutiques, then continue along rue St-Paul and buy a take-out lunch at Resto Chez l'Epicier (see p63) to enjoy on Place Jacques-Cartier (see p55) while people-watching.